FIN-046: Use of the Supplier Invoice Request

 - Reimbursements to individuals for small-dollar transactions.

-- All high-risk payments are pre-audited by Accounts Payable.
+All high-risk payments are pre-audited by Accounts Payable.

-- If payments are not consistent with the expenditure guidelines and limitations applicable to State, Sponsored Program, and local funds, and if there is no University policy authorizing local funds exceptions, the payment voucher must include a complete description of the nature of the expenditure and the justification for the exception.
+If payments are not consistent with the expenditure guidelines and limitations applicable to State, Sponsored Program, and local funds, and if there is no University policy authorizing local funds exceptions, the Supplier Invoice Request must include a complete description of the nature of the expenditure and the justification for the exception.

-Documentation Required for Payment Vouchers:
+Documentation Required for Supplier_Invoice_Requests:

-Departments are responsible for getting the appropriate signatures and maintaining a file of all documentation.
-These files must be made available when requested by Procurement and Supplier Diversity Services for internal review or external audits.
-See the Procurement and Supplier Diversity Services website for payment voucher procedures in general, and for specific procedures relating to various types of expenditures paid on payment vouchers.
+Departments are responsible for obtaining the appropriate signatures and uploading the documentation onto the Supplier Invoice Request in the finance system.
+These files must be accessible for internal review and external audits.
+(See the Procurement and Supplier Diversity Services website for Supplier Invoice Request procedures in general, and for specific procedures relating to various types of goods and services paid on Supplier Invoice Requests.)

 Compliance with Policy: